pranav88/Deep-learning-accentuated-natural-language-processing/README.md

 ## Motivation

-Vast amount of textual information available on the web, we try to classify the the sentences specific to food from a raw html as belonging to one of the five different classes Preparation, Ingredients, Nutrition, Recipe, Title
+Vast amount of textual information available on the web, we try to classify the the sentences specific to food from a raw html as belonging to one of the five different classes Preparation, Ingredients, Nutrition, Recipe, Title.

 ## Approach